 So, let's put out reminders and post-it notes on our health cards and policy documents about the time limits on filing health insurance claims, after all nobody wants to run around the insurer asking for an extension and explaining reasons.
 Even worst, we do not want our hard-earned money to get wasted if insurer refuses to accept our claim for being submitted beyond the stipulated time.

-Recommended Read: Need of Medical Insurance
+Recommended Read: Medical Loan vs Health Insurance